sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer

-**My Contribution:** Building P2P fundraising application with Ruby on Rails, VueJs and Salesforce.
+**My Contribution:** Building P2P fundraising application with Ruby on Rails, Vue.js and Salesforce.
 Currently, it is working in progress.
 I am passionate about this project and working hard to make it a reality.

 ----